fbpx Skip to Content

 We learn what the Bible says about being a lukewarm Christian in Revelation chapter 3.
 Here John (one of Jesus’ disciples) is having a conversation with God about what is to come in the last days.

-God tells gives him messages to deliver to seven churches; one of them being the church of Laodiceans; also described as the lukewarm church.
+God gives him messages to deliver to seven churches; one of them being the church of Laodicea which is described as a lukewarm church.

-This will give you an even more clear understanding of the lukewarm Christian definition and how God feels about lukewarm Christianity.
+This gives us a clear understanding of the definition of “lukewarm” and how God feels about lukewarm Christians.

 Why is it better to be cold than lukewarm?

-A “cold” Christian is typically well aware of their choice to live for themselves or join another belief system.
+A “cold” person is typically well aware of their choice to live for themselves or join another belief system.

 A lukewarm Christian is usually one that has either: